According to a recent report, 56% of startups fail due to a lack of customer product validation.

 First thing’s first, we have to understand what types of users we are working with.

-Let’s assume that we are going to build a new product (this is applicable to already established products as well); we’ll need to know who our stakeholders are so that we can meet their expectations.
+Let’s assume that we are going to build a new product (this applies to already establish products as well); we’ll need to know who our stakeholders are so that we can meet their expectations.

 Once that’s done, we can address people who will be our secondary users (if they exist).

-If our product is going to be used by end-users, to specify our user group, we need to define which people from which markets, and which persona is going to be picked.
+If our product is used by end-users, to specify our user group, we need to define which people from which markets and which persona will be picked.

-Assuming that we are going to release a product for the end-users, we need to validate it with the internal stakeholders first.
+Assuming that you will release a product for the end-users, we need to validate it with the internal stakeholders first.

-You can think of stakeholders as someone who holds stake in the success or failure of the brand.
-In other words, people that you need to keep happy in order to make your product grow further.
+You can think of stakeholders as someone who holds a stake in the success or failure of the brand.
+In other words, people that you need to keep happy to make your product grow further.

-If you are a startup you might not have many stakeholders, but if you are managing products in a corporation, you’ll most likely work with multiple stakeholders internally and third parties externally.
+If you are a startup, you might not have many stakeholders.
+Still, if you manage products in a corporation, you’ll most likely work with multiple stakeholders internally and third parties externally.
 Due to working on different jobs, each stakeholder will ask you something different from you.
 For example:

 Executives might ask you about additional tasks that you should prioritize among the other requests, aligning with the company vision.